rednaga/APKiD/README.md

 APKiD gives you information about how an APK was made.
 It identifies many compilers, packers, obfuscators, and other weird stuff.
 It's _PEiD_ for Android.

+For more information on what this tool can be used for, check out our HITCON 2016 presentation: [Android Compiler Fingerprinting](http://hitcon.org/2016/CMT/slide/day1-r0-e-1.pdf).

 # Installing

 ```bash